Navigating this page:

 • One Concept Per Slide: Each slide should focus on a single concept, whether it’s an image or text.

-• Place a small color box in the top-left corner of each slide.
+• Place a small colour box in one corner of the each slide.

-• The color box must be unique from other elements on the slides to avoid confusion during analysis.
+• The colour box must be unique from other elements on the slides to avoid confusion during analysis.

 Be sure to present this deck during your interviews and confirm that the recording clearly captures the slides.